 Also of interest is that Saybrook - Arrowsmith has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Saybrook - Arrowsmith does not have a public transit system used by locals to get to and from work.
+Saybrook - Arrowsmith is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Saybrook - Arrowsmith with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.88% of adults in Saybrook - Arrowsmith have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Saybrook - Arrowsmith rank slightly lower than the national average.
+16.88% of adults 25 and older in Saybrook - Arrowsmith have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Saybrook - Arrowsmith in 2022 was $28,284, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $113,136 for a family of four.
 However, Saybrook - Arrowsmith contains both very wealthy and poor people as well.